Serving the Track Maintenance needs of the Midwest since 1987

 Have you identified problem areas on your track?
 R & S Track can help.
 We pride ourselves on track maintenance and rehab for a variety of industries.
 Contact us today to learn more or to receive a price estimate.

-According to the BLS, Railroads haul the most freight of any transport type in the US when you consider both the amount of weight carried as well as the sheer distance it must travel on the railroad system.
+According to the Bureau of Labor Statistics (BLS), Railroads haul the most freight of any transport type in the US when you consider both the amount of weight carried as well as the sheer distance it must travel on the railroad system.
 It’s clear that without the railroad system, many industries would cease to operate as the sheer volume of their output would be impossible to carry by other means of transportation.
 Supporting the claim that the railroad system is an integral part of the economic backbone of the country, the BLS also states that the railroad system is a great barometer of how well the economy is doing.
 Nevertheless, here are 3 industries that strongly rely on the railroad system to have their needs met.

-1 – The Automotive Industry
+1 – The Automotive

 It would be all too easy to state that the coal or steel industry relies on railroads the most, that would be a given.
 Who relies on steel?
 There are two “essential” industries that we will list below, but this is a good example of an industry that is more commercially oriented but strongly relies on freight.
 Not only are cars great, big pieces of steel put together well, but they’re also reliant on rail transport to get to where they need.